elkebir-group/SharpTNI/README.md

 every vertex.
 In addition, each leaf is labeled by the host where the corresponding strain was observed (indicated by colors).
-Epidemiological data further constrain the entrance and removal time of each host $s$.
+Epidemiological data further constrain the entrance and removal time of each host.
-In the TNI problem, we seek a host labeling with minimum transmission number and subsequently smallest co-transmission number $\gamma$.
+In the TNI problem, we seek a host labeling with minimum transmission number and subsequently smallest co-transmission number.
 (b) Host labeling with minimum transmission but not the smallest co-transmission number, resulting in a complex transmission network.